Making sense of complexity through data. Leveraging AI to empower people and decisions.

 X = np.array(ct.fit_transform(X))

-# Splitting Train ad Test set
+# Splitting Train and Test set

 from sklearn.model_selection import train_test_split